 - In 2015 we were named as a healthcare leader by Stonewall, the charity which campaigns for lesbian, gay, bisexual and transgender (LGBT) equality.

 - We've rapidly increased the number of apprenticeships we offer, and are aiming for 100 per year.

 - In the last few years the Health Service Journal (HSJ) has named a number of our staff in their list of black and minority ethnic (BME) pioneers.

 - The breadth of our work regarding diversity and widening access has helped see the Trust named as one of the top NHS places to work, as judged by the HSJ.

 - We've been acknowledged by the BBC as being a leader in getting people with autism into work.

 - Our widening access to employment and skills strategy has won a number of awards, helping homeless people and those with disabilities into jobs.

-- The Trust has over 100 people in our vibrant LGBT staff network.
+- The Trust has a vibrant LGBT staff network.